pebakery/pebakery-docs/Commands/INI/IniWriteTextLine.md

 # IniWriteTextLine

-This command will add a line of text to given section inside the file you specify.
+Write a line of text to a section inside a standard .ini file.

 ## Syntax